Paweł Strzelecki: Australia

-He arrived at Sydney on 25 April 1839.
+Strzelecki arrived at Sydney on 25 April 1839.
 He visited the estate of his friend James Macarthur at Camden.
 He wrote about meeting the German vintners that the Macarthurs had brought to Australia from the Rheingau region.
 He wrote: "I had gone with my host to look at the farm, the fields, and the vineyard,—contiguous to which last stood in a row six neat cottages, surrounded with kitchen gardens, and inhabited by six families of German vine-dressers, who emigrated two years ago to New South Wales, either driven there by necessity, or seduced by the hope of finding, beyond the sea, fortune, peace, and happiness,—perhaps justice and liberty.
 The German salutation which I gave to the group that stood nearest, was like some signal-bell, which instantly set the whole colony in motion.
 Fathers, mothers, and children came running from all sides to see, to salute, and to talk to the gentleman who came from Germany.
 They took me for their fellow-countryman, and were happy, questioning me about Germany, the Rhine, and their native town.
 I was far from undeceiving them."

 His main interest was the mineralogy of Australia.
 In September he discovered gold and silver near Wellington (NSW) and in the Vale of Clwyd, in the vicinity of Hartley.
 He collected there numerous samples of Australian gold, which were sent to the eminent geologist Sir Roderick Murchison of London, and also to Berlin, but the Governor of New South Wales, Sir George Gipps, fearing unrest among 45,000 convicts, stifled the news about the discovery.